PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

       git config --global user.name "Your Name"
       git config --global user.email "your.email@example.com"

-   You may also set your default editor:
+   You may also set your default editor with a command like one of the
+   following:

    .. code-block:: bash

       git config --global core.editor emacs
+      git config --global core.editor notepad

+   For more editor options, see this page on `git commands for setup and config`_.

 #. `Add a new SSH key to your GitHub account`_.